openharmony/docs/en/application-dev/reference/apis/js-apis-resourceschedule-workScheduler.md

 ```

 ## WorkInfo
 Provides detailed information about the task.
+For details about the constraints on setting the **WorkInfo** parameter, see [Constraints](../../task-management/work-scheduler.md#constraints).

 **System capability**: SystemCapability.ResourceSchedule.WorkScheduler